bishin22/bishin22/README.md

 ## CURRENT

-Leaning Python
+Learning `Python`

-Studying Bioinformatics at the Seoul National University.
+Studying `Bioinformatics` at the Seoul National University